pereiralab/erl/people.md

 * RS is supported by Ramsay Health as Head of Neonatology.
 * All other students are supported by full scholarships from the Commonwealth of Australia Research Training Program.

-# Affiliations
+# Affiliations of research leaders

 Gavin Pereira <sup>1,2,3</sup>
 1. Curtin School of Population Health, Curtin University, WA, Australia
 2. enAble Institute, Curtin University, WA, Australia
 3. Centre for Fertility and Health (CeFH), Norwegian Institute of Public Health, Oslo, Norway

-See the dedicated lab page for information on the team, including collaborators.